woossi0/suite/docs/usermanual/source/dataadmin/geopackage/index.rst

 .. include:: ../../install/include/ext/geopackage_verify.txt

-For more information on GeoPackage, please see the :geoserver:`GeoServer documentation for GeoPackage <community/geopackage/>`.
+For more information on GeoPackage, please see the `GeoServer documentation for GeoPackage <../../community/geopackage/>`_.